ercanlab/2024_Aharonoff_et_al/scripts/RNA-seq/README.md

 #

-03_Log2_plot_all_species.Rmd is na R markdown that catenates the *rmLow.tsv and *rmLow.rmG.tsv files for each species to make Figure 4A.
+03_Log2_plot_all_species.Rmd is a R markdown that catenates the *rmLow.tsv and *rmLow.rmG.tsv files for each species to make Figure 4A.

 #

-04_pvals-vs_master.Rmd is na R markdown catenates the *pvalues.vs.tsv for each species to make the one vs rest plot shown in Figure 4D.
+04_pvals-vs_master.Rmd is a R markdown catenates the *pvalues.vs.tsv for each species to make the one vs rest plot shown in Figure 4D.